Eastward (video game): Development and release

-The game was released by publisher Chucklefish on September 16, 2021, onto both Nintendo Switch and Windows.

 Reception

 Eastward received "generally favorable reviews" according to review aggregator Metacritic.

 Video game media outlets commented positively on John and Sam's characterization, as well as Eastward's story, visuals, and attention to detail.
 The game's music and sound design was also positively received.
 However, reviewers also noted that the game's slow pacing was to its detriment at times.

 Malindy Hetfeld of Eurogamer wrote that "Eastward is an incredibly rewarding slice-of-life story," and added that the game contains beautiful visuals and is the "type of kind, warm game not many developers make anymore."
 Rock Paper Shotgun's Katharine Castle commented that Eastward is "an affecting, detail-rich tale that owes as much to the action of top-down Zelda games as it does to the role-playing intimacy of EarthBound."
 Daniel Tack of Game Informer wrote that "Eastward's characters, setting, and sounds craft an unforgettable experience.
 If you're looking for something quirky, captivating, and somewhat surreal, you've found it."
 Nintendo Life praised the game's new take on the story-based role-playing game, saying the game "smartly integrates gameplay and story ideas from beloved classics while still managing to feel like an original and well-executed adventure".

 Writing for NPR, Keller Gordon called Eastward "a triumph that stretches the standard for indie game development," adding that the game "masterfully combines popular tropes from older titles and genres without feeling hackneyed and stale."
 Gordon also commented that "Eastward expertly toes the line between lovable and genuinely dark."
-Destructoid's Eric Van Allen criticized the pacing of the story, noting that, "It’s also a narrative that has trouble maintaining an even pace, with a few characters and threads that feel left by the wayside by the story’s end".
+Destructoid's Eric Van Allen criticized the pacing of the story, noting that, "It's also a narrative that has trouble maintaining an even pace, with a few characters and threads that feel left by the wayside by the story's end".
 Nicole Carpenter of Polygon wrote that "Not only is the gameplay both challenging and clever (and sometimes, punishing), but the worlds are built with depth.
 In both its dungeons and places of reprieve, Eastward is continually worth exploring."
 IGN's Jon Bolding liked the art style of the game, writing, "The vibrant pixel art landscapes are so creative and so packed with detail".